SHAURYA-MAG-CYBER/Juspay/README.md

 # React + Vite

+You can Directly run the application either from the hosted netlify link in the repository or to host the application on local follow these steps: -
+1. Copy the code using the github link
+2. Install all the packages using command "npm install"
+3. Move to the project folder with - "cd my-juspay-app"
+4. Use the command to run the project - "npm run dev"
+5. Go to the the url - "http://localhost:5173/" to use the project

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: